Frequently Asked Questions

 Older homes can generally cost less than new homes, however, there are many cases where new homes can also cost less then older homes.
 Most new homes will not have any backyard landscaping and some don”t include any front landscaping either.
 With an older home, the landscaping is normally already completed and could have 10”s of thousands of dollars in landscaping done, which is included in the purchase price.

 In a new house, you can pick your own color schemes, flooring, kitchen cabinets, appliances, custom wiring for TV”s, electrical, computers, phones and speakers, etc., as well as have more upgrade options.
-Modern features like media rooms, extra-large closets and extra-large bathrooms and tubs are also more attainable in ground-up construction.
+Modern features like media rooms, move central, extra-large closets and extra-large bathrooms and tubs are also more attainable in ground-up construction.
 In a used home, you rely largely on the previous resident”s tastes and technological whims, unless you plan to farm thousands into a remodeling and rewiring.

 New-home designers can use new building materials such as glazed Energy Star windows, thicker insulation and other technology that will lower future energy costs for the owner.
 Most states now have minimum energy-efficiency requirements for new construction.
 Kitchens and laundry areas in new homes are designed to house more efficient energy-saving appliances.
 Older homes, unless they have undergone an energy retrofit, usually cost much more per square foot to air-condition and heat.